Extremizer Stability of Higher-order Hardy-Rellich inequalities for Baouendi--Grushin vector fields: Acknowledgments

 \section{Acknowledgments}

+The authors are grateful to the anonymous referees for their careful reading of the manuscript and for their valuable comments and suggestions, which have significantly improved the presentation of this work.
 A.~Banerjee is supported by the doctoral fellowship of the Indian Statistical Institute, Delhi Centre.
 R.~Basak is supported by the National Science and Technology Council of Taiwan under research grant numbers 113-2811-M-003-007/113-2811-M-003-039.
-P.~Roychowdhury is supported by the MUR-PRIN project no.~20227HX33Z, ``Pattern formation in nonlinear phenomena," granted by the European Union - Next Generation EU.
+P.~Roychowdhury is partially supported by the MUR-PRIN project No. 20227HX33Z ``Pattern formation in nonlinear phenomena'' granted by the European Union - Next Generation EU.
+P.~Roychowdhury is also grateful to IIT Hyderabad for its warm hospitality and excellent research environment during the completion of this work.